outrunnl/dbcollect/README.md

 This will download _dbcollect_ and put it in /usr/local/bin (it asks for sudo access if you are not root).
 It requires internet access via https.

+If you don't have 'root' access but can only login as 'oracle' (dba), put dbcollect in /home/oracle/bin and login again.

 You may want to inspect `download` first before running it:
 ```